 OH, AND **SPOILERS** AHEAD!

 JOKER IS ENROLLED in Shujin Academy, where he eventually learns that he can enter a different universe via a mysterious app on his phone.
-In this world, known as the Metaverse, he has the ability to change his clothes, call upon a Persona, and seeks to change the hearts of corrupt adults in an attempt to reform society.
+In this world, known as the Metaverse, he can change his clothes, call upon a Persona, and seeks to change the hearts of corrupt adults in an attempt to reform society.

 YOU JUMP INTO the Metaverse for the second section of Persona 5, via the Nav-App.
 This is the dungeon crawling segment, where you traverse through the distorted reality of corrupt adults, known as a “Palace”.
-In a Palace you must traverse through a maze or corridors, solve puzzles, and fight Shadow creatures, before ultimately taking on the Palace’s main Boss.
+In a Palace, you must traverse through a maze of corridors, solve puzzles, and fight Shadow creatures, before ultimately taking on the Palace’s main Boss.

-COMBAT IS TURN BASED, where companions and enemies take turns attacking, defending, or casting buffs and debuffs.
+COMBAT IS TURN-BASED, where companions and enemies take turns attacking, defending, or casting buffs and debuffs.
 The actions that you and your party have at their disposal are Attack, Defend, Item, Persona, Order, and Gun.
-Attack allows you to deal melee damage with your weapon.
-Defend puts you into a defensive position in order to nullify a bit of the impact from oncoming attacks.
+The Attack allows you to deal melee damage with your weapon.
+Defend puts you into a defensive position to nullify a bit of the impact from oncoming attacks.
 Item lets you use healing or other items that help boost your stats.
 Persona is essentially casting magic spells.
-Order let’s you change party members or give them commands, and Gun allow you to initiate a Hold Up.
+Order lets you change party members or give them commands, and Gun allows you to initiate a Hold Up.

 WHAT I LIKED